-C 4: After Brilli’s arrival, the Coppola family’s dynamics shift after she captures all the mice.
-We also finally meet Mr. Tom Coppola, the dad.
+C 4: After Brilli’s arrival, the Castelluzo family’s dynamics shift after she captures all the mice.
+We also finally meet Mr. Tom Castelluzo, the dad.
 And we see that parents are not perfect, as even parents who seem to understand a child’s Autism may have “blind spots.”

-- How does each parent show disrespect for Bobby’s Autism in the words each uses, starting on Page 10?
+- How does each parent show disrespect for Bobby’s Autism in the words each uses, starting on page C-10?

-- Where does each parent show understanding — even respect — for Bobby’s Autism with their words (again, starting on page 10)?
+- Where does each parent show understanding — even respect — for Bobby’s Autism with their words (again, starting on page C-10)?

 - Which parent is primarily convinced Bobby is the one who tortured the mice?
 What are the justifications offered for that point of view?
 Why do you think that parent is less likely to believe Bobby vs. the other parent?